chethanvasishta/essential-cs/README.md

     - What gets shared between the instances?
     - How many copies of the dependent DLLs are in memory?
     - In the above example, can another instance dereference the pointer p and read p[0]?
 Can another instance write to that?
+1. If I run two instances of the same application, how does the loader write the addresses to function calls in each instance?
+Because they would be sharing the code on RAM.
 2. If two different applications running simultaneously refer to a same DLL, are there two copies of the DLL in memory?
 If no,
     - What happens to the state inside the DLL?
 Is it accessible across processes?
     - If there's a function bar() inside the DLL, can it be called by both processes simultaneously?
 What happens if bar() modifies a global state inside a DLL?